oracle-devrel/devo.tutorials/learning-languages-with-oracle-cloud.md

 Here's what it looks like upon completion:

-{% img aligncenter assets/the-final-product.jpg 500 500 "The electronic flashcard powered by the Oracle Cloud" %}
+{% imgx aligncenter assets/the-final-product.jpg 500 500 "The electronic flashcard powered by the Oracle Cloud" %}

 All that in a weekend of fun!